Capacity Building: Member States, Norway & Iceland

 Capacity Building through enhancement of existing tools and development of new tools: EMSA develops, hosts and maintains technical solutions thus supporting the building up of the necessary national capacity for the implementation of relevant legal acts of the Union.

-EMSA has developed and updates on an annual basis the overview of the Maritime Administrations which covers: Contact points, Status of Conventions, IMO Audit Scheme, STCW Recognitions, Recognized Organizations & functions delegated, Performance and composition of the fleet, Number of surveyors & investigators and Port Reception Facilities.
+EMSA has developed and updates on an annual basis the overview of the Maritime Administrations which covers: Contact points, Status of Conventions, IMO Audit Scheme, STCW Recognitions, Recognised Organisations & functions delegated, Performance and composition of the fleet, Number of surveyors & investigators and Port Reception Facilities.